maolan/libmaolan/README.md

 Every IO subclass' constructor calls `IO(name, front = true, register = false)`.
-That means that by default, new object pointer is put to the front of the list unless it's HW IO, which calls for IO(name, false, true).
+That means that by default, new object pointer is put to the front of the list unless it's HW IO, which calls for `IO(name, false, true)`.
 That way HW is grouped on one end of the list.
-If register = false, that object is not going to be put into the list.
-The list I'm talking about `is IO::ios`.
-For example, track needs to be registered in order for engine to call it's setup/fetch/process methods, but Clip does not, because its methods are going to be called by a parent Track (same for the file in a clip).
+If register = false, that object is not going to be put into the lis: `IO::ios`.
+For example, `Track` needs to be registered in order for engine to call it's `setup`/`fetch`/`process` methods, but `Clip` does not, because its methods are going to be called by a parent `Track` (same for the file in a clip).